kainisoft/augment-chat/DOCKER_PERFORMANCE_GUIDE.md

 ## Implementation Strategy

-1. Start with BuildKit and dependency optimizations for the fastest initial gains
+1. Start with BuildKit and dependency improvements for the fastest initial gains
-2. Implement volume optimizations next to improve file system performance
+2. Implement volume performance enhancements next to improve file system performance
 3. Add service startup enhancements to reduce waiting time between services
 4. Configure resource limits based on your development machine's capabilities
 5. Finally, implement workflow improvements for day-to-day development

 ## Measuring Improvements

-To measure the impact of optimizations:
+To measure the impact of performance enhancements:

 1. Time the startup of services before and after changes:
    ```bash